Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 What Is A VA Loan Appraisal?

 A VA appraisal is an appraisal performed by someone certified through the U.S. Department of Veterans Affairs (VA).
-It’s a valuation of the property’s market value, or how much the home you’re trying to buy or refinance is actually worth.
-This value is established by inspecting the house and comparing it to recent sales prices for similar properties in the area.
+It’s a professional valuation of the property’s market value, or how much the home you’re trying to buy or refinance is actually worth.
+This value is established by inspecting the house and comparing it to recent sales prices on real estate “comps,” which are similar or comparable homes in the same area.

 The appraisal is important to your VA loan process for three main reasons:

-1. You want to make sure you’re not overpaying for a home.
+1. You want to make sure you’re not overpaying or borrowing too much for a home.

-2. Your lender can’t loan more than the home is worth.
+2. Your lender can’t loan you more than the home is worth.

-3. The appraisal ensures that the home meets the VA’s minimum property requirements (MPRs), which involve checking for basic safety and livability.
+3. The appraisal ensures that the home meets the VA’s minimum property requirements (MPRs), which involve checking for basic safety and livability features.

 It’s hard to say exactly how much an appraisal will cost, because it depends on where you live and the characteristics of the property.
 If the appraiser must travel a good distance to the property or has to inspect multiple units, it could cost you more.
-You can pay for VA appraisal fees or negotiate with the seller to pay as part of a package of seller concessions.
+You can pay VA appraisal fees or negotiate with the seller to pay them as a seller concession.

-Uncover the maximum fees for your state and county on the VA website.
-Your fee could potentially be as low as $550 or as high as $2,000 or more as of this writing, depending on your area and the characteristics of your home.
+A great resource to find the maximum appraisal fees for your state and county is the VA website.
+Your VA appraisal fee could be as low as $550 or as high as $2,000 or more, depending on your area and the characteristics of your home.

 See What You Qualify For